 The U.S. Food and Drug Administration (FDA) approved the first adeno-associated virus (AAV) vector-based hemophilia A gene therapy (valoctocogene roxaparvovec) in the summer of 2023.
 AAV vectors carry the genetic codes that prompt the production of the factor VIII (FVIII) protein that is deficient in people with hemophilia A. The therapy is designed to deliver the genetic material into living cells through a one-time infusion.
 However, currently available follow-up data from recipients of AAV therapy suggest that FVIII levels are not consistently durable and could have a waning therapeutic effect over time.

 Using mouse models, CHOP researchers observed that clotting became less effective as genetic copies of the AAV vector present in the liver decreased over time.
-George and her lab team subsequently developed an enhanced variant of the FVIIII protein (FVIII-QQ) that could generate sustainable therapeutic FVIII levels.
+George and her lab team subsequently developed an enhanced variant of the FVIII protein (FVIII-QQ) that could generate sustainable therapeutic FVIII levels.
 FVIII-QQ is also designed to use lower doses of vector, to help forestall viral toxicities and other potential side effects associated with larger doses of AVV-based gene therapy.

 The authors reported a more sustained response in hemophilia mouse models that received FVIII-QQ.
 With additional research investigators hope to advance this therapy to the clinical trial stage.